Last updated: April 3, 2019, at 1:15 p.m. PT

-This year, every child and teenager who came to the Y for a summer program or a day camp, even those who were not enrolled, received a free, healthy meal.
-The Northshore branch piloted a Totes-to-Go program, where anyone in the community could stop by the Y and pick up a carry-out sack lunch.
+This year, child and teenager who came to the Auburn Y, Dale Turner Family Y and Matt Griffin Y branches for a summer program or a day camp, even those who were not enrolled, received a free, healthy meal.
+Our other branches offered meals to those enrolled.
+The Northshore branch piloted a Totes-to-Go program, where anyone in the community could stop by the Y and pick up a carry-out groceries.

 In America, hunger quietly slips under the radar – yet so many are struggling to put food on their tables.
 Through the partnerships the Y developed throughout 2017, our team is increasing consistent access to healthy food in our community.